The 2020 Schedule

-Trip Dates - September 6 to the 13th or 15th
+Trip Dates - September 10 to the 18th

 Goodnews River Saving the best for last.
 By now our Western Alaska Crew has seen this river as many as five times this season, and the anticipation of this final float on the News has been building with every passing week.
 The Char fishing will be in it's prime, the Rainbow Trout will be hammering everything from beads, to streamers to mice, and the Coho will be everywhere, hitting everything and almost anything you throw at them..
 These are true campfire tales type of trips, given that by now we have those wondrous Fall Alaskan nights, with the possibility of Northern Lights and nothing winds down an epic day quite like a popping driftwood fire.
 The longer nights mean shorter days, and as the season winds down, the fishing inevitably ramps up for resident species gorging themselves with calories for the impending long winter.

 Fisherman's Standard style trip from Bethel, Alaska. ~ $5595.00 pp includes flights to and from the river.
 Eight Days / Seven Nights ~ Recommended additional days available.